cipherbytes9/proxmox-nut/README.md

-DIY HOME SERVER - PROXMOX - UPS
+## DIY HOME SERVER - PROXMOX - UPS

 When building a home lab server, you’re mostly going to use some kind of Uninterruptible Power Supply (UPS).

 It’s important for your home servers to always know the status of the UPS providing the power.
-This makes it possible to gracefully shutdown all systems before the UPS batterries get drained.
+This makes it possible to gracefully shutdown all systems before the UPS batteries get drained.

-Cyberpower CP1500 AVR UPS
+**Cyberpower CP1500 AVR UPS**

 In most cases, home users are running one or multiple Proxmox bare metal servers, each running several VMs and containers.
-Each virtualisation host can shutdown all of its own clients during a normal shutdown sequence.
+Each virtualization host can shutdown all of its own clients during a normal shutdown sequence.
 But therefore each host has to be aware of the UPS status.

 Most UPS have one port to connect them to computers or servers for management purposes.
 On the budget friendly devices, you’ll find a USB or serial connector.
 The more expensive devices often have an ethernet port.

 My Cyberpower CP1500 AVR UPS is just a cheap and simple 650 Watt/1.4 kVA device.
 The UPS has one USB port to communicate with connected devices.

-Tip :
+> Tip :
 Before buying a certain UPS, always first check replacement batteries prices and availability!
-I especially chose this UPS because replacement batteries are widely available, afordable and don’t have any exotic dimensions.
+I especially chose this UPS because replacement batteries are widely available, affordable and don’t have any exotic dimensions.
+>

-DIY HOME SERVER - PROXMOX - NUT
+## DIY HOME SERVER - PROXMOX - NUT

 We’ll use the Open Source Network UPS Tools (NUT) to communicate with the UPS.

 Because there’s only one (USB) port, this means that only one computer or server can communicate with the UPS directly.
 This brings us to the following topologies :

-“Simple” configuration :
+### “Simple” configuration :

 One UPS, one computer or server.
 This is also known as a “Standalone” configuration.

 This is the configuration that most users will use.
 You need at least a driver, upsd, and upsmon running.

-“Advanced” configuration :
+### “Advanced” configuration :

 One UPS, multiple computers or servers.
 Only one of them can actually talk to the UPS directly.
 That’s where the network comes in.
 The Master system runs the driver, upsd, and upsmon in master mode.
 The Slave systems only run upsmon in slave mode.

 This is useful when you have a very large UPS that’s capable of running multiple systems simultaneously.
-There is no longer the need to buy a bunch of individual UPSes or “sharing” hardware, since this software will handle the sharing for you.
+There is no longer the need to buy a bunch of individual UPS or “sharing” hardware, since this software will handle the sharing for you.

-In our example, we’ll setup a “simple” configugartion.
+In our example, we’ll setup a “simple” configuration.
 The UPS USB port is connected directly to an USB port on the Proxmox server.

-Shutdown timeline (simple configuration) :
+**Shutdown timeline (simple configuration) :**

-Main power failure occurs :
+- Main power failure occurs :
-UPS device switches power to battery
+    - UPS device switches power to battery
-UPS device notifies server with a “On battery” event message UPS battery is getting close to depletion :
+    - UPS device notifies server with a “On battery” event message
+    - UPS battery is getting close to depletion :
-UPS device notifies server with a “Battery low” event message Server waits the set “Final delay” time
+        - UPS device notifies server with a “Battery low” event message
+        - Server waits the set “Final delay” time
-Server starts his shutdown procedure :
+        - Server starts his shutdown procedure :
-Sets the “Kill power” flag
+            - Sets the “Kill power” flag
-Ends all running processes
+            - Ends all running processes
-Unmounts all file systems
+            - Unmounts all file systems
-Remounts file systems as read-only
+            - Remounts file systems as read-only
-Looks for the “Kill power” flag
+            - Looks for the “Kill power” flag
-Issues the “Kill power” command to the UPS device Halts the system, but doesn’t power off
+            - Issues the “Kill power” command to the UPS device
+            - Halts the system, but doesn’t power off
-UPS device receives the “Kill power” command from the server :
+            - UPS device receives the “Kill power” command from the server :
-UPS waits for the “Shutdown delay” time to pass
+                - UPS waits for the “Shutdown delay” time to pass
-This is to give all systems enough time to properly shut down UPS device cuts power on all outlets
+                - This is to give all systems enough time to properly shut down
+                - UPS device cuts power on all outlets
-All connected systems lose power
+                - All connected systems lose power

-Main power supply has been restored :
+- Main power supply has been restored :
-UPS device starts to reload its battery
+    - UPS device starts to reload its battery
-UPS device waits for the “Startup delay” time to pass This is to reload the battery to a safe minimum level UPS device restores power on all outlets
+    - UPS device waits for the “Startup delay” time to pass | This is to reload the battery to a safe minimum level
+    - UPS device restores power on all outlets
-All connected systems start up again
+    - All connected systems start up again

 If you want to set up an advanced configuration, please consult [this excellent post](https://roll.urown.net/server/server-ups.html).

-We’ll install :

 NUT server and NUT client directly on to our Proxmox PVE.
 The server will communicate with the UPS over the USB connection and serve the data to all listening clients.
 The client will listen to the server and take appropriate actions depending on the UPS status.
 NUT client and an Apache webserver on a dedicated LXC container.
 This client will also listen to the server and present the UPS statistics in a graphical user interface.
-We use a seperate LXC container because, for security reasons, we don NOT want to install a webserver directly onto our Proxmox PVE.
+We use a separate LXC container because, for security reasons, we don NOT want to install a webserver directly onto our Proxmox PVE.
 NUT is a pain to configure.
 But it’s well documented and worth the pain.

 DIY HOME SERVER - PROXMOX - NUT Installation